evilsocket/uroboros/README.md

 For the moment there are no binary releases and building from sources is the only way (requires the go compiler, will install the binary in $GOPATH/bin):

-    go get github.com/evilsocket/uroboros/cmd/uro
+    export GOMODULES=on # make sure go modules are used go get github.com/evilsocket/uroboros/cmd/uro

 To monitor by pid: